aspegnol/Grids/README.md

 # Some grids made using Oracle database.
-# Data from payrolls mostly
+# Data from payroll mostly
+# Easy to show data for a user - no need to click too much.